Andre-lab/ZEAL_commandLine/README.md

 The following usage of ZEAL will result in a memory leak

 ```
+import matlab.engine

+eng = matlab.engine.start_matlab()

+for i in range(1,100):
+    shape_data = eng.ZEAL('sample_data/5mok.pdb','fix_chainID', 'A’)
 ```

 The bug has been traced to the handle class when using the API.
-Mathworks has been notified about this and will communicate when this bug is resolved.
+Mathworks has verified the bug notified will communicate when it is resolved.
 Use ´ZEALbatch´ (see below) instead for multiple jobs using parallel computation

 ## ZEALbatch
 Input structures can be given to ZEALbatch as a Python list (ZEAL singleMode) or as a list of lists (ZEAL alignMode)